trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 This example by [@m1guelpf](https://twitter.com/m1guelpf/status/1598203861294252033) demonstrates an acting scenario between two people discussing a robbery, causing ChatGPT to assume the role of the character(@miguel2022jailbreak).
 As an actor, it is implied that plausible harm does not exist.
 Therefore, ChatGPT appears to assume it is safe to give follow provided user input about how to break into a house.

-### Reward System
+### Alignment Hacking

-As ChatGPT is a Reinforcement Learning from Human Feedback (RLHF) model, it is trained to generate the response with the highest reward (i.e. the most desirable), using the labelers' standards of what the "best" response is.
-Jailbreaks have been created to try to pursuade ChatGPT to answer prompts it typically would not.
+ChatGPT was fine tuned with RLHF, so it is theoretically trained to produce 'desirable' completions, using human standards of what the "best" response is.
+Similar to this concept, jailbreaks have been developed to convince ChatGPT that it is doing the "best" thing for the user.

 #### Assumed Responsibility